SAP-archive/BUILD/Contributing.md

 5. Enter a summary is specific to the bug.

    To review the complete guidelines for reporting bugs, see [Guidelines for Bug                       Reports](https://github.wdf.sap.corp/Norman/Norman/blob/master/Guidelines%20for%20Bug%20Reports.md).

+   Once an Issue has been created, you can click comment to add further comments or respond.

 ###<a name="Propose Enhancements Using Issue Tracker"></a> Proposing Enhancements Using Issue Tracker

 1. New feature or enhacement proposals can be created using the GitHub Issue Tracker for each sub-project.
-To propose a new feature or enhancement, you simply open the Issue Tracker in the sub-project, and click the <b>New Issue</b> button.
-For links to each sub-projects, click <a href="#Useful Links"></a>here.

-**Note**:  Please review our our [Communications Guidelines](https://github.wdf.sap.corp/Norman/Norman/blob/master/Communication%20Guidelines.md) document before posting on the Issue Tracker.

 2. Label the issue as a <b>Feature Enhancement</b>.

-3. Enter a title that summarizes the issue, so that at a glance the community can identify whether it may be relevant to them.
-For example, if proposing to create a feature that enables users to , use 'Display issue with Projects UI', rather than 'UI Issue'.
-In addition, if the issue is related to a particular backlog item, please include the backlog issue number in the title.

-4. Enter a summary is specific to the bug.

-You submit changes to Project Norman sub-projects, such as bug fixes and new or improved features, using pull requests to the relevant sub-project repository.

-For guidelines on create a pull request to include your changes into the Master branch of the relevant sub-project, contributing a new feature or enhancement to existing features, please refer to <a href="#Changing Code and Submitting Your Changes"> Changing Code and Submitting Your Changes</a> section.

 ##<a name="Changing Code and Submitting Your Changes"></a>Changing Code and Submitting Your Changes